 Once you have made contact with an organization that wants to offer you an internship, then you need to speak with the department’s internship coordinator and make sure that the proposed internship is acceptable.
 Once that hurdle is passed, you can complete the required paperwork (see below), meet with the internship coordinator to review and submit the paperwork, and then to get a permission number and enroll in the class.

-Once the internship is approved by the internship coordinator, here is what has to happen to get you enrolled in the internship class ...
+Once the internship is approved by the internship coordinator, all of the following forms most be completed prior to enrolling in the internship class ...

 a) Please complete the “Internship Learning Plan” form ... it needs to be signed by you, the department’s internship coordinator, and whomever will be your internship supervisor (your direct supervisor) in the organization.